rishiso/Radical-Simplifier/README.md

 # Python-Radical-Simplifier
-This is an algorithm that can simplify radicals after being inputted the radicand.
+This is an algorithm that can simplify radicals after the radicand is inputted.